-- (1) Course length must be a minimum of 24 hours (three 8-hour days) including lectures, demonstrations, a field trip, and course review; and - (2) A closed-book written exam of at least 100 multiple choice questions and a minimum passing score of at least 70 percent. - (E) For Contractor/Supervisors: - Course length must be a minimum of 40 hours (five 8-hour days) including lectures, demonstrations, and instruction on individual respirator fit-testing, course review, and a minimum of 14 hours of hands-on training; and - (2) A closed-book written exam of 100 multiple choice questions with a minimum passing score of 70 percent. - (F) For Air Monitors: - (1) All persons seeking accreditation as an Air Monitor shall complete a 40-hour (five 8-hour days) Contractor/Supervisor training course as outlined in this section and an Air Monitoring training course; unless, the applicant possesses certification as a Certified Industrial Hygienist, then current Certified Industrial Hygienist certification will replace the requirement of the Air Monitoring training course.
+- (1) Course length must be a minimum of 40 hours (five 8-hour days) including lectures, demonstrations, and instruction on individual respirator fit-testing, course review, and a minimum of 14 hours of hands-on training; and - (2) A closed-book written exam of 100 multiple choice questions with a minimum passing score of 70 percent.

+(F) For Air Monitors:

+- (1) All persons seeking accreditation as an Air Monitor shall complete a 40-hour (five 8-hour days) Contractor/Supervisor training course as outlined in this section and an Air Monitoring training course; unless, the applicant possesses certification as a Certified Industrial Hygienist, then current Certified Industrial Hygienist certification will replace the requirement of the Air Monitoring training course.
 Air Monitors are required to take the Contractor/Supervisor course and the applicable refresher course.
 Possession of current and valid Contractor/Supervisor accreditation shall be a prerequisite for admission to the Air Monitoring training course.
 Course length must be a minimum of 12 hours (one and one-half 8-hour days) including lectures, demonstrations, instruction, course review, and a minimum of four hours of hands-on training; and - (2) A closed-book written exam of 50 multiple choice questions with a minimum passing score of 70 percent.